Main / Books / Mexican Gothic

 By Silvia Moreno-Garcia

-Book review and synopsis for Mexican Gothic by Silvia Moreno-Garcia, a gothic horror story set in 1950s Mexico.
+Book review, full book summary and synopsis for Mexican Gothic by Silvia Moreno-Garcia, a gothic horror story set in 1950s Mexico.

 Synopsis